-Applicants need only provide their application in electronic form, via email with a single PDF attachment to hcffoundation@hcf.com.au
+Applicants need only provide their EOI and Application in electronic form, via email with a single PDF attachment to hcffoundation@hcf.com.au

-FORMAT FILE NAME FILE NAME EXAMPLE APPLICATION FORM (AND APPENDED SUPPORTING DOCUMENTS) PDF PISurnameFirstname_Application SmithJohn_Application.pdf
+FORMAT FILE NAME FILE NAME EXAMPLE EOI OR APPLICATION FORM PDF PISurnameFirstname_EOI PISurnameFirstname_Application SmithJohn_EOI.pdf SmithJohn_Application.pdf

-Note: The email subject for electronic submission should be the same as the grant application file name.
+Note: The email subject for electronic submission should be the same as the file name.

-The PDF file should contain all the information required to evaluate the application.
-This includes the application form, and relevant supporting documentation, for example for career disruption (if applicable) and ethics approvals.
+The PDF file should contain all the information required to evaluate the submission.
+This includes the relevant form (EOI or Application), and relevant supporting documentation (such as letters of support and visual abstract) if applicable.
+Visual abstracts are only required for full applications.
 Cover letters will not be taken into consideration.